Sansevieria trifasciata ‘Laurentii’ (san-se-VEER-ee-uh try-fask-ee-AH-tuh law-REN-tee-eye) is the most often sold Sansevieria plant variety.

 Mother-in-Law’s Tongue can handle a wide range of light levels.
-It survives in low light, but the plant prefers the steady, indirect bright light of a sunny window with occasional direct sunlight.
+It survives in low light conditions, but the plant prefers the steady, indirect bright light of a sunny window with occasional direct sunlight.
 If necessary, this indoor plant will adapt to a full sun setting.

 These African/Indian plants are sensitive to cold, and they do not tolerate cold drafts or frost.
 The plant is winter hardy in USDA hardiness zones 9-12.

 - In a constant temperature ranging between 70° – 90° degrees Fahrenheit